geocomPP/sdvwR/Section2_R_and_Spatial_Data.md

 Finally, the basic
 `plot` function is used to visualize the newly imported objects, ensuring they make sense.
 In the second plot function (`points`), we add points for a subset of the object.
+There will be no axes in the plot;
-To see how to add axes, enter `?axis`
+to see how to add them, enter `?axis`

 Try discovering more about the function by typing `?readOGR`.
 The documentation explains that the `dsn =` argument is